muxup/muxup-site/pages/2023q4/let-the-terminal-bells-ring-out.md

 * xterm: Set `XTerm.vt100.bellIsUrgent: true` in your `.Xresources` file.
 * rxvt-unicode (urxvt): Set `URxvt.urgentOnBell: true` in your `.Xresources` file.
 * alacritty: Supported.
-Works out of the box with not additional configuration needed.
+Works out of the box with no additional configuration needed.
 * gnome-terminal: [Not
   supported](https://gitlab.gnome.org/GNOME/gnome-terminal/-/issues/6698).